 What Now? is a long-running entertainment show for primary school-aged children.
 Live to air on weekend mornings since 1981, it is a Kiwi kids' TV institution.
 This Christmas Special sees presenters Simon Barnett, Jason 'The Ace' Gunn, and Cath McPherson larking it up with guests (Cath's Scottish Uncle Bob, Constable Keith and Sniff the Dog, The Wizard of Christchurch, the NZ 'Young Guns' cricket team) and in oddball summer and Christmas tales.
 Eddie and Fifi do decorative DIY.
 Check out the stone-wash denim and Barnett's frosted tips and lycra shorts.

-A decade before she graces the top spot of the American singles chart, future pop star Kimbra Johnson is an effervescent 11 year old girl-next-door investigating the mechanics of making a hit recording in a series of segments for this TVNZ kids show.
-After consulting music industry experts (including Anika Moa and Francesca Rudkin) and receiving some vocal tuition, she's ready to record her song 'Smile'.
-The venue is Rikki Morris' studio where an arrangement is ready for her and she lays down one of the first of what will be many vocals to come.
+A decade before joining Goyte at the top spot of the American singles chart, future pop star Kimbra Lee Johnson was an effervescent 11 year old girl investigating the mechanics of making a hit recording, in a series of segments for TVNZ kids show What Now?.
+After meeting up with producers Rikki Morris and Stephen Small, she's ready to record her song 'Smile'.
+The venue is Morris' Devonport studio, where the duo have an arrangement all ready so that Kimbra can lay down her vocal.

 This episode of the kids' TV institution celebrates te reo — one of Aotearoa's three official languages — for Māori Language Week.
 The July 2011 show opens at its Christchurch studio with a haka from Spreydon's kura kaupapa; from there the kōrero — and gunge — flows freely.
 Bursting with edifying energy it includes the show's trademark games, and The Wobblies, LOL and Family Health Diarrhoea.
 Australian Idol Stan Walker is the star guest and sings 'Loud' with Camilla the chimp, and NowTube visits an 80s What Now?
 (Steve Parr, Frank Flash et al).
 Tu meke tamariki!